-- 4.1.2.1 Laboratory users must wear closed toed shoes made of a non-woven material with nonslip soles. - 4.1.2.2 Laboratory users must wear clothing that covers the entire length of the arms and legs. - 4.1.2.3 Laboratory users must wear a closed lab coat. - 4.1.2.4 Lab coats must be removed before leaving the laboratory. - 4.1.2.5 Launder lab coat separately from personal laundry. - 4.1.2.6 Nonflammable, nonporous lab coat must be used where corrosive liquid chemicals are used.
+4.1.2.1 Laboratory users must wear closed toed shoes made of a nonwoven material with nonslip soles.
+The user's ankles cannot be visible and must be covered with socks at all times to protect the ankles.

+4.1.2.2 Laboratory users must wear clothing that covers the entire length of the arms and legs at all times.
+Appropriate clothing must be donned prior to entering the laboratory.

+4.1.2.3 Laboratory users must wear a closed lab coat, with all buttons or snaps secured, at all times when working in the lab.

+4.1.2.4 Lab coats must be removed before leaving the laboratory.

+4.1.2.5 Launder lab coat separately from personal laundry.

+4.1.2.6 Nonflammable, nonporous lab coat must be used where corrosive liquid chemicals are used.